airbus/scikit-decide/README.md

         rm -rf build  # removing previous build poetry install --extras all
         ```

+#### Alternate installation with conda + poetry

+You can also use conda rather than pyenv.
+It can be useful when you cannot install poetry via the above method,
+as it can also be installed by conda via the conda-forge channel.

+- Clone the source and got to the "scikit-decide" root directory.
+    ```shell
+    git clone --recurse-submodules -j8 https://github.com/Airbus/scikit-decide.git
+    cd scikit-decide
+    ```

+- Create and activate a conda environment with the proper python version for the scikit-decide project.
+    ```shell
+    conda create -n test_dev_skdecide python=3.8.11
+    conda activate test_dev_skdecide
+    ```
+- Update pip installer
+    ```shell
+    pip install -U pip
+    ```

+- Install poetry in the environment
+    ```shell
+    conda install -c conda-forge poetry
+    ```

+- Install all dependencies as defined in `poetry.lock`.
+    ```shell
+    rm -rf build  # removing previous build poetry install --extras all
+    ```

+#### Use of developer mode installation

 Now you are able to use the library in developer mode (i.e. with code modifications directly taken into account)
 by prefixing all commands with `poetry run`.
 For instance: